FRCDiscord/Dozer/README.md

    1. Dozer uses [json](http://www.json.org/) for it's config file
 3. Add the Discord bot account's token to `discord_token` in `config.json`
 4. Add your Google Maps API key to `gmaps_key` in `config.json`
-5. Add information about your team and your bot to `tba` in `config.json`
+5. Add your TBA API key to `tba` in `config.json`
+6. Add your TOA API key to `toa` in `config.json` (Assuming you have a API key)
-6. Add your ID, and anyone else's ID who should be able to use the developer commands, to the list `developers` in `config.json`
+7. Add your ID, and anyone else's ID who should be able to use the developer commands, to the list `developers` in `config.json`
    1. Be careful giving this out.
 Developers can control everything your bot does and potentially get your [bot user token!](#getting-your-discord-bot-token)
-7. The default command prefix is &.
+8. The default command prefix is &.
 If this is already in use on your server or you would like another prefix, you can change the `prefix` value in `config.json`.
-8. Run the bot again, you should see `Signed in as username#discrim (id)` after a few seconds.
+9. Run the bot again, you should see `Signed in as username#discrim (id)` after a few seconds.

 ### Adding the bot to your server